iam-amolgosavi/VPC/README.md

       it must have IP4 adress or an Elastic IP address.
    2) Private Subnet
     .
 If a subnet does not have a route to the internet gateway, the subnet is known a private subnet.
   # Note: When we created a vpc, we must specify an IPv4 CIDR Block for the VPC.
-The allowed block size is between /16 t0 /28
-  #       and the first four & last IP Address of a subnet cannot assigned ->
+The allowed block size is between /16 t0 /28 and the first four & last IP Address of subnet cannot assigned ->
   #    E.g 10.0.0.0/24 address following are reserved as follows:
   #       .
 10.0.0.0 --> Network Address
   #       .
 10.0.0.1 --> Reserved by AWS for the VPC Router.
   #       .
 10.0.0.2 --> Reserved by AWS, The IP Address of DNS server.
   #       .
 10.0.0.3 --> Reserved for future use.
   #       .
 10.0.0.255 --> Broadcast Address.
 Aws does not support broadcast in vpc, but reserves the address.
    3) Implied Router & Route Table
      .
 It is the central routing function.
 It connects the different AZ together and connects the pc to the internet gateway.
      .
 We can have upto 200 route tables per pc.
      .
 Each subnet must be associated with only one route table at any given time.